 Worship Bands can be a hassle.
-Personalities, Divas, Want to be the next _____________ (write popular worship leader name here), practice times, no commitment, etc. etc. They can be more trouble than they are worth but I’ve always valued them because it gives kids roles and responsibilities and way to use the gifts and talents God has given them.
-There was this one time though that made me super angry and almost disbanded the band once and for all.
+Personalities, Divas, Want to be the next _____________ (write popular worship leader name here), practice times, no commitment, etc. etc. They can be more trouble than they are worth but I’ve always valued them because it gives kids roles and responsibilities and ways to use the gifts and talents God has given them.
+There was this one time though that made me super angry and almost disbanded worship band once and for all.

-One band I had were god’s unto themselves and god-forbid if you should mess with the dynamics.
-Not everyone in the band felt this way but enough to where one girl was not allowed to join because “she would mess everything up” according to one band member.
 I came to the defense of this young lady, and I have never told her that I did, and said she was gong to be worked into the band.
 This angered one band member so much he just looked at me, said “You’re ridiculous” and walked out never to return.
 I felt like singing as he left, “We’re coming back to a heart of worship…” Anyway, the strangle hold was broken and life went on.

 I think worship has lost it’s bite over time.
 It’s more about being perfect than worshiping The Perfect One.
-Worship is entertaining, it’s loud, and many time it’s not focused on the One worthy of our worship.
+Worship is entertaining, it’s loud, and many times it’s not focused on the One worthy of our worship.
 I love the quote from an article I just read on worship that says:

 The Pulitzer Prize winning poet and author Annie Dillard asked: “Does anyone have the foggiest idea what sort of power we so blithely invoke? … It is madness to wear ladies’ straw hats and velvet hats to church; we should all be wearing crash helmets.
 Ushers should issue life preservers and signal flares; they should lash us to our pews.
 For the sleeping god may wake someday and take offense, or the waking god may draw us out to where we can never return.”